VolodyaHoi/VolodyaHoi/README.md

 ## Information:

-__*[ENG]*__ I am a novice IT specialist with a backend bias (but often I have to work with a full stack).
+Im a novice IT specialist with a backend bias (but often I have to work with a full stack).
 I develop application programs designed for various purposes.
 For 2 years I have been using <a href=https://ubuntu.com/>Linux Ubuntu 22</a> as an operating system on a regular basis.
-I`m mainly developing software on python and use c# in my learning activities.
+Im mainly developing software on python and use c# in my learning activities.
+You can visit my web page for more information <a href="https://volodyahoi.github.io/Swallow/">*Click*</a>.

 I study information security and privacy on the web.